luminovang/documentation/introduction/service.md

 ## Overview

-Services is a utility class that efficiently manages class initialization across the application&#039;s codebase.
+Services is a utility class that efficiently manages class initialization across the application's codebase.
 It provides shared and serializable class instances, with a centralized location for regist

 ***